AndrewAnnex/SpiceyPy/docs/installation.rst

     pip install spiceypy

-If you use anaconda/miniconda/conda run:
+If you use anaconda/miniconda/conda/mamba/micromamba run:
 ----------------------------------------
 ::

     conda config --add channels conda-forge
     conda install spiceypy

+Using the appropriate "conda" or "mamba" or "micromamba" command.

 If no error was returned you have successfully installed SpiceyPy.
 To verify this you can list the installed packages via this pip command::